Article

 5. Special circumstance customer service training

 Special circumstance training is typically a one-off occurrence based on a unique event or issue, such as a new product release.
-These sessions must be held as soon as possible after the event.
+These sessions are timely, and you shouldn’t postpone them.
+You can also accelerate learning if agents can independently complete the training and have a clear deadline.

 Which customer service training skills should you cover?